SACGF/variantgrid_docs/settings/user_settings.md

 The later settings can be used to overwrite the earlier ones if they don't like the defaults.

  * **Email Regular Updates** - Opt into email list (Only used for Shariant)
- * **Columns** - Default value to sort analysis grids (can be changed per analysis)
+ * **Columns** - Default columns for analysis grids (can be changed per analysis)
- * **Default Sort by Column** - Initial sort by column for analysis variant grid
+ * **Default Sort by Column** - Default value to sort analysis grids (can be changed per analysis)
  * **Tag colors** - Set of colors assigned to tags (modify/create these in 'Tag settings')
- * **Variant Link in Analysis Opens New Tab** - Whether left click by default opens up variant details in new window.
-Default is open where node editor is.
-You can always open in new window via right click then new window
+ * **Variant Link in Analysis Opens New Tab** - Whether left click by default opens up variant details in new tab.
+No is to open details in the node editor location.
+It's always possible to right click and select 'open in new tab'
  * **Tooltips** - Show/hide help popups on mouse hover
  * **Node Debug Tab** - If true, an extra tab appears in analysis node editor, with details about node settings + SQL query.
  * **Import Messages** - Get internal notification (message icon top left) when imports are done (eg VCF finished processing and annotating)